PictureElement/joblister/README.md

 To make custom post types and custom taxonomies available to FakerPress, set `"public" => true` in the respective post type and taxonomy configurations.
 However, it's crucial to revert this setting to `"public" => false` if you're operating in a production environment.

-### REST API Endpoints
+### REST API Routes & Endpoints

-The following endpoints are available for interacting with JobLister:
+The following routes & endpoints are available for interacting with JobLister:

-* Fetch all jobs:
+* `wp-json/jbls/v1/jbls-jobs`
-  * `GET /wp-json/jbls/v1/jbls-jobs`
+  * GET endpoint to fetch all jobs
-* Fetch all categories:
+* `wp-json/jbls/v1/jbls-categories`
-  * `GET /wp-json/jbls/v1/jbls-categories`
+  * GET endpoint to fetch all categories
-* Fetch all locations:
+* `wp-json/jbls/v1/jbls-locations`
-  * `GET /wp-json/jbls/v1/jbls-locations`
+  * GET endpoint to fetch all locations
-* Fetch all types:
+* `wp-json/jbls/v1/jbls-types`
-  * `GET /wp-json/jbls/v1/jbls-types`
+  * GET endpoint to fetch all types
-* Fetch all experience levels:
+* `wp-json/jbls/v1/jbls-experience-levels`
-  * `GET /wp-json/jbls/v1/jbls-experience-levels`
+  * GET endpoint to fetch all experience levels
-* Submit a job application:
+* `wp-json/jbls/v1/jbls-applications`
-  * `POST /wp-json/jbls/v1/jbls-applications`
+  * POST endpoint to submit a job application

 ## Contributing